RudyB24/Fun_with_Arduino/DCC_Decoder/README.md

 Ruud Boer, April 2022

+The DCC_Decoder folder is the library that has to be placed in the Arduino library folder.
+The library is used by the DCC sketches to decode the DCC data, besides the DCC_sniffer which has its own internal DCC decoding.

-This Arduino sketch reads model railway DDC data that is fed to interrupt pin 2 via an N306 fast opto coupler.
+The Arduino sketches DCC_Decoder_Servo and DCC_Decoder_Accessory read model railway DDC data.
+The data is fed to interrupt pin 2 via an 6N137 fast opto coupler according to this schematic: https://rudysmodelrailway.files.wordpress.com/2014/07/schematic1.png

-If an accessory switch command is detected for one of its DCC addresses, which are declared in the code, then it moves the attached servo to the min or max angle, which are also declared in the code.
+If an accessory switch command is detected for one of the DCC addresses that is declared in the code, then it moves the attached servo to the min or max angle, which are also declared in the code, or it switches the accessory output pin on/off.

-The DCC_Decoder library is needed for this sketch to work.
-Place that folder in the Arduino installation library folder.
+-- 0 --